2014 Challenge: Old Place New Tricks

 We all have spots like this in our neighborhood: It’s a spot that’s been through a lot (no pun intended).
 It’s down on its luck.
 Doesn’t have many friends.
 Plastic bags, overgrown lawn, dirt patches … or maybe it’s a frumpy strip of retail without much allure.

 Either way, it could use a little love.
 And, this summer, Chicago stood up and did something about it!

 The Metropolitan Planning Council (MPC) challenged Chicago-area individuals and community groups to teach an Old Place New Tricks by activating a public space for one day in August.
 If you are among the 15 awesome groups that took our free “Placemaking 101″ training and decided to take the plunge, congrats!
 If you live in one of these awesome neighborhoods, or anywhere in Chicagoland, plan to come out Aug.
 15, 16 and 17 to support these awesome Placemakers!

 Because we believe people have the power to transform their neighborhoods, one space at a time.

-For a chance to win one of three $1,000 prizes, generously sponsored by Blue Cross and Blue Shield of Illinois, or the $1,000 Groupon Love Local award, all you have to do is tell us your Placemaking story—and we’ll make that easy for you, too: Thanks to our partner EveryBlock, you have your own web page on oldplacenewtricks.com to promote your Placemaking activity leading up to Aug.
-15. EveryBlock and MPC will help share your awesome Placemaking story far and wide to help with turnout and to promote the great work you’re doing in your neighborhood.
-The public will vote, and our esteemed Placemaking judges will pick the two winners.
-We’ll all celebrate at a fun and inspiring event on Sept.
+For a chance to win one of three $1,000 prizes, generously sponsored by Blue Cross and Blue Shield of Illinois, or the $1,000 Groupon Love Local award, 15 groups around Chicagoland told us their Placemaking story.
+Thanks to our partner EveryBlock, each of them had their own web page on oldplacenewtricks.com to promote their Placemaking activity leading up to the Aug.
+15 activation date.
+EveryBlock and MPC helped share all the awesome Placemaking stories far and wide to promote the great work these groups were doing in their neighborhoods.
+The public voted, and our esteemed Placemaking judges picked three winners.
+We all celebrated at a fun and inspiring event on Sept.
 25!

 Check out this year's challenge video, which catered to groups interested in sprucing up their spaces during the first leg of the challenge: